oatlog/oatlog/doc/planning_report/main.typ

 algorithmically optimal solutions @optimaljoin @relationalematching @fastextract @egraphcircuit.
 This means we should not focus on finding better algorithms for these same problems, but instead focus on
-- constant factor improvements
+- constant factor improvements,
-- improvements on practical, average cases using heuristics
+- improvements on practical, average cases using heuristics,
-- leveraging these component algorithms as well as possible
+- and leveraging these component algorithms as well as possible.

 == Merging rules